 However, more extensive scale tests like 10-panel and 12-panel kits may inadvertently flag kratom metabolites as a different drug, methadone.
 Therefore, using kratom could trigger a false positive for another substance in these cases.

 There are specialized tests that can detect kratom.
 These tests screen for the alkaloids of kratom using advanced liquid chromatography.
 However, they are very unlikely to be conducted in most cases.

 So, do you have to worry if you've used kratom and face a drug test?
 Probably not.
 But the jury is still out on whether kratom will appear on a drug test.
 That is because testing for kratom is uncommon.

 Kratom is a tropical evergreen tree in the coffee family.
 It's native to the continent of Asia in countries like Thailand, Malaysia, Myanmar, and other South Asian counties.

 The tree's leaves are the most sought-after because of their extracts, which natives claimed helped them feel and function better.
 People today say they use kratom for its stimulating, mood-boosting, and focus-promoting properties.

 However, there haven't been enough clinical trials and studies to understand the health effects of kratom.
 The active ingredient in kratom is mitragynine and 7-hydroxy mitragynine.
 Recently, the popularity of kratom has soured as more people have learned about its wide range of benefits.

-Currently, kratom fans can take kratom in various forms, including capsules and kratom gummies.
+Currently, kratom fans can buy kratom in various forms, including kratom shots, kratom capsules and kratom gummies.
 Kratom can have stimulant-like properties in low servings, and in higher servings, it can have calming and relaxing effects.